 We intend to join and engage with our brothers and sisters in the vast rainbow of social movements to come together in support of Obama’s unprecedented campaign and candidacy.
 Even though it is candidate-centered, there is no doubt that the campaign is a social movement, one greater than the candidate himself ever imagined.5

+Such limitations make it difficult for unions to raise general working-class demands.
 Only an independent political organization of workers can promote the interests of the working class as a whole.

 Can unions be reformed?

 Fletcher and Gapasin rightly argue that existing unions cannot be reformed because they are structured to prevent democratic control from the base. (pp.165-166)

 For those attempting to build independent unions, Fletcher and Gapasin warn that capitalism creates the conditions under which undemocratic business unions are reproduced and by which even the most well-intentioned leaders are co-opted.
 Preventing such corruption requires stringent counter-measures that enable members to maintain collective and democratic control of the union.
 As the authors put it,

 members must be active participants in the change process rather than recipients of someone else’s work, even if that work is conducted on their behalf. (p.66)

 This is a huge challenge in a society that strives to keep workers passive and powerless.

 Fletcher and Gapasin describe how the ascension of rank-and-file workers to union officialdom “marks the beginning of a transition from one class to another.”(p.58) They also describe the revolving door between union officials and local politicians. (pp.102,159) However, instead of attributing the conservative politics of union officials to their position as middle-class managers, the authors attribute these politics to “old-style thinking.” (p.108)